Accruent/robotframework-zoomba/docs/README.md

 ```

 #### [Desktop Library](https://accruent.github.io/robotframework-zoomba/DesktopLibraryDocumentation.html):
 Also extends [AppiumLibrary](https://github.com/serhatbolsu/robotframework-appiumlibrary) to tailor it Windows desktop automation.
 This includes enhancements to base keywords such as [Open Application](https://accruent.github.io/robotframework-zoomba/DesktopLibraryDocumentation.html#Open%20Application) or [Click Element](https://accruent.github.io/robotframework-zoomba/DesktopLibraryDocumentation.html#Click%20Element) to perform better for windows.
 Other notable additions include:

-Easily switching to new windows or the desktop
+Easily switching to new windows or the desktop session:
 ```robotframework
 Switch Application      Desktop
 Switch Application By Name     remote_url    new_window_name
 ```

-A variety of keywords for controlling the mouse
+A variety of keywords for controlling the mouse:
 ```robotframework
 Mouse Over Element     locator
 Mouse Over and Click Element    locator
 Mouse over and Context Click Element    locator
 Mouse Over By Offset     x_offset    y_offset
 ```
-Keywords for dragging and dropping
+Keywords for dragging and dropping:
 ```robotframework
 Drag and Drop      source_locator     target_locator
 Drag And Drop By Offset     locator    x_offset     y_offset
 ```
-The ability to send key commands to the application
+The ability to send key commands to the application:
 ```robotframework
 Send Keys     \\ue00      p     \\ue00
 Send Keys To Element    locator     a     b     c
 ```
-Selecting an element from a combobox
+Selecting an element from a combobox:
 ```robotframework
 Select Element From ComboBox     combobox_locator      element_locator
 ```